trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 WireGuard for windows: https://download.wireguard.com/windows-client/wireguard-installer.exe

-* Create `new text document` with any name on pc to copy&paste the text from wireguard client configuration file.
+* Create a `new text document` with any name on pc to copy&paste the text from wireguard client configuration file.

 * To see text in client config file, type in terminal: